 Installing an acrylic replacement vial:

-concerned about and are not likely to be damaged during sight
+seal to be concerned about and are not likely to be damaged during sight

 Replacing spirit level housing end caps: